Amanita pseudoporphyria: Toxicity

 In 2000, a 66-year-old man with diabetes experienced delayed onset acute kidney injury associated with the ingestion of this mushroom.
 Effects occurred similar to that of the intoxication symptoms associated with the North American species Amanita smithiana and the Mediterranean A. proxima.
 Kidney biopsy of the patient showed acute tubular necrosis with glomerular minor abnormalities.
 Treatment included a three-week period of haemodialysis, after which the patient fully recovered from the acute kidney failure in two months.

 Wang et al. (2004) and Yang (date unknown) reported that it is sold in free markets in Yunnan, China, mixed with A. caojizong.

 Mislabelling as "porcini" in an online retailer

-There is a case where scientists analyzed several commercial processed food items containing mushrooms, including a bag of what was claimed to be dried "porcini mushrooms" sold online.
-DNA barcoding revealed the bag to contain A. pseudoporphyria (as well as Tylopilus microsporus, Caloboletus yunnanensis, and Retiboletus fuscus).
-Several customers left reviews of the product as having "an extremely bitter flavor with a bad aftertaste", causing them to be "poisoned".
-In July 2019, the scientists reached out to the online retailer to inform them of their findings, but it was still for sale as of 2021.
+There is a case where scientists analyzed several commercial processed food items that contained mushrooms, including a bag of what was claimed to be dried "porcini mushrooms" sold online.
+DNA barcoding revealed the bag to contain A. pseudoporphyria (as well as Caloboletus yunnanensis, Retiboletus fuscus, and Tylopilus microsporus).
+Multiple customers left reviews, many of them negative.
+For instance, one customer wrote that the product had "an extremely bitter flavor with a bad aftertaste", while another claimed to have been "poisoned".
+In July of 2019, the scientists reached out to the online retailer to inform them of their discovery, but the mushrooms were still for sale as of 2021.